asgood23/STATIONS/diverse-tomes/d100-Monkeys.md

 These monkeys are just like us, with stuff they carry, passions and secret darknesses.

-Roll d100 for and read across for a Monkey, or roll 4d100 for a RandoMonkey.
+Roll d100  and read across for a Monkey, or roll 4d100 for a RandoMonkey.

 | #   | Name                         | Item                                                                                          | Passion                         | Secret Darkness                                                                                                                               |